-Aim 10 To preserve the sustainability of the area by retaining and, if possible, enhancing local services and facilities. x + + + x х x х + + + + + and enhan local service herefore the the SEA is positive Any specific locational policies for future development should take into account the SEA objectives.
+Aim 10 To preserve the sustainability of the area by retaining and, if possible, enhancing local services and facilities. x + + + x x x x + + + + + This aim is to preserve and enhance existing local service and facilities.
+Therefore the impacts on the SEA objectives is positive were appropriate.
+Any specific locational policies for future development should take into account the SEA objectives.
 However, further development of the planning policies will move the objective towards a compatible outcome This objective meets all of the SMART criteria except specifying a time frame in which the objective will be achieved; a time frame will be for the lifetime of the plan.
-This aim is to preserve and enhance existing local service and facilities Aim 11 To support appropriate renewable energy schemes as part of Colwall's contribution towards a low carbon future and tackling climate change. ? ? ? ? + x ++ + x x ? ? + support ap renewable Some of th the SEA of Any specific locational policies for future development should take into account the SEA objectives.
+This aim is to preserve and enhance existing local service and facilities Aim 11 To support appropriate renewable energy schemes as part of Colwall's contribution towards a low carbon future and tackling climate change. ? ? ? ? + х ++ + х x ? ? + This aim is seeking to support appropriate renewable energy.
+Some of the impacts on the SEA objectives are uncertain at this stage.
+Any specific locational policies for future development should take into account the SEA objectives.
 However, further development of the planning policies will move the objective towards a compatible outcome This objective meets all of the SMART criteria except specifying a time frame in which the objective will be achieved; a time frame will be for the lifetime of the plan.
 This aim is seeking to support appropriate renewable energy.
 Specific policy should seek to take account of the SEA objectives.

 Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + =/++ Compatible/very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations The following matrix appraises the emerging Colwall Neighbourhood Plan options and -= Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
 Indicators should be measurable with limited resource implications. alternatives in terms of their SMART criteria and their compatibility with the SEA 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed Objectives.
 These have been developed from X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
 Likewise, chosen indicators should relate to objectives and their outcomes.
-Government guidance on SEA and from the local evidence base gathered for identifying ?= Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
+Government guidance on SEA and from the local evidence base gathered for identifying ? = Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
 Objectives should be associated with a target and indicators should specify when the target should be achieved. the NDP issues.